 So that you may comment with some insight about the behaviors and overall personality of your pet, we ask that you have shared a residence with your animal for at least 3 months.
 If you have recently purchased/adopted/rescued a pet, it’s beneficial for you and the pet to allow some time to let the animal become familiar with the new environment before attempting to begin a regimen such as obedience or pet assisted therapy training.
 There is also a minimum age requirement for testing with local and national pet therapy groups.
 Pets must be at least one year of age since prior to that time, they may still exhibit a number of inappropriate behaviors due to their lack of maturity.

 WHAT is the cost to participate in the Best Friends Pet Assisted Therapy training sessions?

-The cost of training is free.
+The cost of the orientation is free.
 However, if you want to join Best Friends Pet Assisted Therapy, the annual family membership dues are $25.
-Dues help to fund the training program.
+Dues help to fund the orientation program.
 Part of your dues are used to print and publish a quarterly newsletter that is mailed to members to keep them informed of upcoming Best Friends events and activities.